saucelabs/sauce-docs/docs/mobile-apps/real-device-cleaning.md

 The following settings are allowed ONLY on Private devices, these are blocked on public devices:
 - Safari developer settings
-- Text Size
+- Changing Text Size
 - Battery
-- VPN
+- VPN settings
 - Cellular
 - Analytics and Crash
 - Control Center
-- Appl Wallet
+- Apple Wallet
 - Passwords
-- Mail
+- Mail settings
-- Apple Sign In
+- Apple ID Sign In
 - Proxy configuration
 - Network settings